Marco-Puig/ClubIt-App/README.md

 # ClubIt!
 A Student Clubs Management App for Android

-A new community app made for quality education for school, after school, with your favorite communities!
+A new community app made for quality education for school and after school - with your favorite communities!

 Have all of your clubs, chats, and events all in one application!